ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If any condition ECT entry has multiple corresponding `element-id`s then the element map does not match.

-Second, a Verifier SHALL compare the `element-claims` field within the condition ECT `element-list` and the corresponding field from the ACS entry (see {{sec-compare-mvm}}).
+Second, a Verifier SHALL compare the `element-claims` field within the condition ECT `element-list` and the corresponding field from the ACS entry.
+See ({{sec-compare-mvm}}).

 ### Measurement values map map Comparison {#sec-compare-mvm}